mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-advanced-tutorial/index.md

 ---
 layout: layout.pug
-navigationTitle:  Tutorial - Deploying an Internally and Externally Load Balanced App with Marathon-LB
+navigationTitle: Tutorial - Internal and external load balancing
-title: Deploying an Internally and Externally Load Balanced App with Marathon-LB
+title: Tutorial - Advanced internal and external load balancing
-menuWeight: 6
+menuWeight: 30
-excerpt: Tutorial - Using Marathon-LB as an internal and external load balancer
+excerpt: How to use Marathon-LB for both internal and external load balancing
 enterprise: false
 ---